donomii/bottom/README.md

 - `-backend auto`: chooses the best available backend.
 Values are `auto`, `poll`, and `linux-proc-connector`.
 - `-poll 100ms`: sets the polling interval used by the polling backend and fallback mode.
-Go duration values are accepted, including `25ms`, `100ms`, `500ms`, and `1s`.
 - `-format text`: writes `text`, `jsonl`, `csv`, or `sqlite`.
 - `-output PATH`: writes output to a file.
 Empty output writes text, JSONL, and CSV to stdout.
 SQLite defaults to `bottom.sqlite`.
 - `-tui`: shows a live terminal timeline with recent events and top churners.
-- `-include TEXT`: shows only events whose command, executable path, current directory, user, pid, parent pid, or parent chain contains the text.
-Repeat it to match more terms.
+- `-include TEXT`: shows only events that contains the text.
 - `-exclude TEXT`: hides events matching the text.
-Repeat it to hide more terms.
 - `-events both`: shows `start`, `stop`, `churn`, or `both`.
 - `-user USER`: shows events owned by one user name or numeric id.
 - `-ppid PID`: shows events whose immediate parent process has this pid.